unicef/publicgoods-toolkit/community.md

   The project intends large-scale collaboration and is willing to slow down certain aspects of development in order to scale up the number of contributors, increase the diversity of contribution sources, and take more points of view into account.
+An example would be the [Apache HTTP Server project](https://httpd.apache.org/).

 * [Rocket Ship to Mars](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.10)